abhinit1999/Face_Recognition/README.md

 OpenCV supports some models from deep learning frameworks like TensorFlow, Torch, PyTorch (after converting to an ONNX model) and
 Caffe according to a defined list of supported layers.[3].
 It promotes OpenVisionCapsules.
 [4], which is a portable format, compatible with all other formats.

+# Library Required for this

+import cv2
+import numpy as np
+from os import listdir
+from os.path import isfile,join